 As mentioned previously, the prefrontal cortex functions best when everything is just right.
 Aside from not looking after your own wellbeing, feeling stressed or threatened in any way can significantly affect your ability to think clearly, or creatively, or be able to concentrate.
 Your sense of judgement is inhibited, and your ability to think before speaking is impaired, therefore you have less ability to be empathetic or understanding of other people and their situation.
 In a workplace, family, or social environment, this can cause serious problems.
 Therefore learning how to get along with and work well with other people is an important skill to learn for optimal brain function and productivity.

-This is just an introduction to good brain function, which I’m using to create a new programme for optimal brain performance and productivity.
-The idea for this programme is to reduce stress, improve mental health, brain performance and productivity, which will result in greater happiness and satisfaction with life.
+This is just an introduction to good brain function, which will help you to reduce stress, improve mental health, brain performance and productivity, which will result in greater happiness and satisfaction with life.

 References: Your Brain at Work – David Rock, Principles of Anatomy and Physiology – Marieb